 Fiberglass Window Installation Systems for Commercial Buildings

 Selecting a window system for use in new or renovated commercial and institutional buildings has typically centered on aluminum, steel, aluminum-clad wood, or vinyl windows.
-In the last five years, however, another choice has gained popularity for a lot of good reasons.
+In the last 15 years, however, another choice has gained popularity for many good reasons.
 Sustainable fiberglass window systems are being specified and installed more and more in retail facilities, offices, schools, colleges, condominiums, apartments and many other buildings.
 They are well suited for a variety of different design applications whether horizontal, vertical, or punched window looks are sought.
 Their installation methods are numerous and suited to a variety of building construction types for both new and existing construction.
 Regardless of the design intent or installation method used, designing and specifying fiberglass windows into commercial, institutional, and multi-family buildings, yields broad design choices, excellent energy efficiency, resistance to rain and wind, and lasting durability.

 • Identify and recognize the sustainable attributes and features of current fiberglass window technology.